jagrvargen/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 7. 7-update_dictionary.py - Replaces or adds a key/value in a dictionary.

 8. 8-simple_delete.py - Deletes a key in a dictionary.

+9. 9-multiply_by_2.py - Returns a new dictionary with all values multiplied by 2.